jclehner/nmrpflash/README.md

 successfully used on a Netgear EX2700 and DNG3700v2, but is likely to work with many other Netgear routers as well.

-Prebuilt binaries for Linux, OS X and Windows are available [here](https://github.com/jclehner/nmrpflash/releases) ([WinPcap](https://www.winpcap.org/install/default.htm) is required on Windows).
+Prebuilt binaries for Linux, ~OS X~ macOS and Windows are available [here](https://github.com/jclehner/nmrpflash/releases) ([WinPcap](https://www.winpcap.org/install/default.htm) is required on Windows).